bibiboot/drtt/README.md

 Calling it "loop_counter" is non-productive, if there is no chance of it being mis-understood.
 Similarly, "tmp" can be just about any type of variable that is used to hold a temporary value.
+- Try to use  u8/u16/u32 , instead of long long int etc.